chuckcscccl/rustlr/chapter4.md

 [zcp]:https://docs.rs/rustlr/latest/rustlr/zc_parser/struct.ZCParser.html
 [ttnew]:https://docs.rs/rustlr/latest/rustlr/lexer_interface/struct.TerminalToken.html#method.new

 [^footnote 1]: Each enum has a `_Nothing(&'lt ())` variant.
 This is used to implement the Default trait.
 The lifetime parameter exists so that all enums can be parameterized with a lifetime, if one was declared for the grammar.
 Without the dummy reference one would have to compute a closure over the grammar to determine which enums require lifetimes and which do not: something that&#39;s determined to be too expensive relative to its importance.
+For structs, rustlr currently uses std::marker::PhantomData to avoid unused lifetimes.